This post contains spoilers for Isle of Dogs.

 Over the past century or so, human beings played god with dogs.
 We designed the majority of modern dog breeds at an unnaturally rapid rate, catering their looks and behaviors to our liking — at the expense of their life expectancy and overall quality of life.

 Through selective breeding, over breeding, and inbreeding, most dogs have absurdly and dangerously small gene pools.
-According to many vets and animal biologists, most of the should be recategorized as that cause horrifying health problems (for more information, we recommend BBC’s Pedigree Dogs Exposed and Nat Geo’s And Man Created Dog documentaries).
+According to many vets and animal biologists, most of the aesthetic preferences arbitrarily determined by organizations like the American Kennel Club should be recategorized as deformities that cause horrifying health problems (for more information, we recommend BBC’s Pedigree Dogs Exposed and Nat Geo’s And Man Created Dog documentaries).

 And those are just the expensive prestige dogs.
 Don’t even get us started on the atrocities of puppy mills (for more information we recommend watching Dog by Dog or Madonna of the Mills).